Skip to content

 What about taxes on dividends?

 In taxable accounts, dividends are taxed in the year received even if reinvested.
 This creates tax drag that reduces effective reinvestment.
 Qualified dividends taxed at long-term capital gains rates (0-20%).
 Ordinary dividends taxed at marginal income rate.
-Tax-advantaged accounts (retirement account, tax-advantaged retirement account, tax-advantaged savings account) preserve full dividend for reinvestment.
+Tax-advantaged accounts (retirement account, retirement account, tax-advantaged account) preserve full dividend for reinvestment.

 What dividend yield is realistic?